sky-chaser-high/adobe-illustrator-scripts/README.md

 ## Installation
-Download zip file and unzip.
+Download the zip file and unzip it.
 The scripts can be placed anywhere on your computer.
 To run the scripts, from File > Scripts > Other Script...

 ## Notes
-In rare cases, you continue to use the script, it may stop working.
+In rare cases, if you continue to use the script, it may stop working.
 In that case, restart Illustrator and run this script again.